von Mises-Fisher distributions and their statistical divergence: The probability density function and moments of the von Mises-Fisher family

 where we reiterate that $\kappa$ and $\boldsymbol{\mu}$ are the concentration and mean direction, respectively, and where

-thereby guaranteeing that the density function integrates to one.\footnote{ See \citet[\S B.2]{DhillonSra} for proof of this statement, and also for derivation of the determinant of the Jacobian matrix in the generalised spherical coordinate transform of this integral.} We use $I_{\nu}(z) : \mathbb{R}\rightarrow\mathbb{R}$ to denote the modified Bessel function of the first kind (see \cref{fDIV:APPENDIX}, for further details; hereafter, where we say modified Bessel function, we intend this to mean the modified Bessel function of the first kind), and $\mathbb{S}_{p}$ to denote the hypersphere in $\mathbb{R}^p$.
+thereby guaranteeing that the density function integrates to one.\footnote{ See \citet[\S B.2]{DhillonSra} for proof of this statement, and also for derivation of the determinant of the Jacobian matrix in the generalised spherical coordinate transform of this integral.} We use $I_{\nu}\left(z\right) : \mathbb{R}^2\rightarrow\mathbb{R}$ to denote the modified Bessel function of the first kind (see \cref{fDIV:APPENDIX}, for further details; hereafter, where we say modified Bessel function, we intend this to mean the modified Bessel function of the first kind), and $\mathbb{S}^{p}$ to denote the $p$-sphere -- the collection of unit vectors in $\mathbb{R}^{p+1}$.
 We refer to the exponentiation -- i.e., the numerator in \cref{fDIV:EQ-PDF} -- as the kernel of the density function, and to the normalising constant -- i.e., the denominator in \cref{fDIV:EQ-PDF} -- as the partition function.
 We emphasise that the integral in \cref{fDIV:EQ-CONSTANT} is over the hypersphere and it is this fact that makes derivation of statistical features of the von Mises-Fisher random vector difficult.
-Moreover, we note that our choice of parametrisation is but one way that the von Mises-Fisher distribution can be parametrised.
-Another parametrisation that is better suited to certain analyses of the von Mises-Fisher distribution (in particular, derivation of its moments) is presented in \citet{HornikGrun}.
+Moreover, we note that our choice of parametrisation is but one way that a von Mises-Fisher distribution can be parametrised.
+Another parametrisation that is better suited to certain analyses of von Mises-Fisher distributions (in particular, derivation of their moments) is presented in \citet{HornikGrun}.

 The von Mises-Fisher family is the hyperspherical analogue of the Gaussian family, which is informative as to its shape.
-This relationship is shown by appropriately normalising the probability density function of statistically independent Gaussian random variables with variance $\kappa^{-1}$ distributed on the hypersphere,
+This relationship is shown by appropriately normalising the probability density function of statistically independent Gaussian random variables with variance $1/\kappa$ that are distributed on the hypersphere,